 People are now becoming more aware about how blue light can affect our bodies, and the beauty industry is too.
 Many are turning to cosmetic products and treatments to help fight and prevent the damage to our skin.
 An excellent website AEDIT.com, has researched this topic extensively and spoke with Payman J. Danielpour, M.D., F.A.C.
 S, a Board Certifed Plastic and Reconstructive Surgeon in Beverly Hills, to find out how to combat and reverse the signs of aging due to blue light damage and improve the skins’ appearance.
 “Treatments are based on whether we are addressing a problem or trying to avoid problems in the future,” he says.
 “Having a good aestheticism to provide a structured facial protocol to address skin tone, texture and color is always a good start.
 In addition, using micro needling, hydra facials and a variety of lasers and peels can help treat and avoid signs of aging.”

-Best Products To Combat Damage
+Best Products To Combat Damage ( Links for products lead to Amazon)

 To combat the effects of blue light on our skin, “the best way is to have a good skin care regimen that addresses a lot of problems that are associated with facial aging,” says Dr. Danielpour.
 Avoid unprotected exposure, use SPF protection when outside (ideally SPF 50 and make sure it says “broad spectrum”) and use a skin cream that is rich in powerful antioxidants and Vitamin C. Products that are specifically formulated to combat photo aging (aging caused by light exposure) are particularly useful.